DaveGutHib/Project_Portfolio_1/README.md

 10. [References](#references)

 ## Features
+---

 ### Navigation Menu
-- This will link to the main page, music information page and contact page, while being responsive on all devices
+- This will link to the main page, music information page and contact page, while being responsive on all devices.
-- Will allow easy navigation between all the parts of the website on devices of any size
+- Will allow easy navigation between all the parts of the website on devices of any size.

 ADDDD SCREENSHOT

-### Footer
+### Social media Footer
 - Will contain icons which link to the various social media websites, and open in new tabs.
 Aria-labels will facilitate the use of screen-readers for the visually impaired.

 ADDDD SCREENSHOT